diegohaz/constate/README.md

 Passing `devtools` prop to `Provider` will enable [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) integration, if that's installed on your browser.
 With that, you can easily debug the state of your application.

-> Note: It only works for context state.
-If you want to debug local state, add a `context` prop to `Container` temporarily.

 ```jsx
 const App = () => (
   <Provider devtools>